Paddy-Hack-Team/happypaddygo/README.md

 - CSS3 - for styling elements
 - JavaScript
 - Google Fonts - Roboto, Marck Script used for the font-family and Open Sans as the fall-back.
-- Font Awesome - for Icons
+- Font Awesome - for Icons.
-- Materialize -
+- Materialize CSS - Used for elements, components and styling of the page.
-- Visual Studio/GitHub
+- Visual Studio Code - Text editor for coding
+- GitHub - Used for hosting the code, project management and version control.
+- GitHub Pages - This is where the site is deployed.

 # Testing